If diagnostic imaging cannot resolve a suspicious area of the breast, your doctor may recommend a breast biopsy.

 A biopsy involves removing a small amount of tissue or fluid from the suspicious area and examining the cells under a microscope.
 Biopsy is the only way to definitively determine that a suspicious area is cancerous or benign.

-The good news is that 80 percent of women who have a breast biopsy do not have breast cancer, according to the National Breast Cancer Foundation.
+The good news is that approximately 70 percent of women who have a breast biopsy do not have breast cancer.

 Types of Biopsies: What to Expect

 The type of biopsy recommended for you will depend on the abnormality being evaluated.
 For example:

 Stereotactic-guided biopsy is used to target calcifications or masses seen only on a mammogram.
 For the procedure, you will be asked to lie face down on a special table with an area for your breast.
 The breast is then compressed like a mammogram, and a sequence of images are obtained to localize the finding.
 Local anesthetic is then injected into your skin and breast, and additional images are obtained to guide the biopsy.
 The procedure usually takes 45 minutes.

 Ultrasound-guided biopsy is used to target masses, cysts or abnormal appearing axillary lymph nodes seen on ultrasound.
 For the procedure, you will be asked to lie on your back on a table, like you did for the diagnostic ultrasound exam.
 Your radiologist will then inject local anesthetic into your skin and breast and use the ultrasound images to guide the biopsy or cyst aspiration.
 The procedure usually takes 15 to 30 minutes.